WolfSchlegel/openmrs-core/liquibase/README.md

 * and *before* OpenMRS version 2.3 will be created

 Include the new file in `resources/liquibase-update-to-latest.xml`, it is used by integration tests (as mentioned above).

+Double check that the previous liquibase updates file does not contain `type="BOOLEAN"` but uses `type="@{boolean.type}"` instead.
+In the example, the previous liquibase update files is `org/openmrs/liquibase/updates/liquibase-updates-2.2.x.xml`

+More details about this check are available in the section "Step 4 - Double check generated data types" above.

 #### Step 3 - Make OpenMRS aware of the new versions
 New snapshot and update versions need to be added to the `org.openmrs.liquibase.ChangeLogVersions` class.